-The increased relevance and ease this brought to the company meant that Salesforce could be taken up more broadly across the company.
-The company will soon reap the benefits as described in the paragraphs above, with more high quality data capture leading to better forecasting and reporting.
+The relevance this brought to the company meant that Salesforce could be taken up more broadly across the company.
+The company would reap the benefits, with more high quality data capture leading to better forecasting and reporting.

 Large luxury automotive company: from scope definition

-When this luxury automotive company told BrightGen they wanted to give their most important customers a different experience, they already had their vision.
+When this customer told BrightGen they wanted to give their VIP customers a unique experience, they already had their vision.
 They knew what the success metrics would be and they’d mostly mapped out the business process they wanted to follow.
 They just needed BrightGen to deliver their vision, which would be underpinned by Salesforce.

-This effort not only gave the customer a good experience – it also made it easier to record the right customer data in the right way.
+This not only gave the customer a unique experience.
+It also made it easier to record the right customer data in the right way.
 It made business processes simpler for sales and customer success professionals within the organisation.
-By making Salesforce part of their process, the company will be able to better understand and serve their customers in the long run.
+By making Salesforce part of their process, the company can understand and serve their customers better in the long run.

 Weathering the storm

 In times of crisis, you need to ensure your company has the infrastructure to at least keep it stable.
 To do this well, your customers and potential customers need to be kept informed and they need to feel secure.

 This will be the time for companies to shine where they have pinned down their customer service and sales experiences.
 Those who act flexibly, regardless of external factors, will weather the storm.
 These companies will thrive when the inevitable bounceback comes around